Scotland cruise past UAE at World Cup qualifier

 By then Michael Leask, the swashbuckling hero against the Irish, had contributed 41 and Chris Greaves added 22.

-Mark Watt chipped in with a rapid 44 from 31 balls as he and Berrington forged a vital partnership of 110 to set a respectable total.
+Mark Watt chipped in with a rapid 44 from 31 balls as he and Berrington forged a vital stand of 110 to set a respectable total.

 UAE never got going in their run chase, losing three wickets inside the powerplay, and when captain Muhammad Waseem was dismissed for 36 they were teetering on 82-5.